 The pathologist will look for specific chemical markers as well as cancer cells.
 If a pathologist finds possibly cancerous cells, they will run further tests to see if the patient has mesothelioma.

-The only definitive way to diagnose mesothelioma is through a biopsy.
+The only definitive way to diagnose mesothelioma is through a biopsy as of 2024.
 However, doctors can perform additional tests, including bloodwork and imaging scans, to help confirm a diagnosis.

 Learn more about mesothelioma biopsies and the next steps to take after diagnosis in our Free Mesothelioma Guide — shipped overnight to your door.

 Pathologists typically study either fluid or tissue samples as part of a mesothelioma biopsy.

 Doctors will usually try to collect tissue samples directly from a possibly cancerous tumor or growth.
 This is the most common way mesothelioma biopsy samples are taken.